It is all about thriving and building memories in life.

 Employers provide a specific retirement pension payout for each worker depending on several factors, such as years on the job and employee wage.

-Employees have very little power over the funds till after they receive them as retirement benefits.
+Employees have little power over the funds until they receive them as retirement benefits.

 The employee is the major contributor to the defined contribution plan, but many employers can provide a matching contribution up to a specific level.